kuruho/dansuma/README.md

 The full mantra is from the Green Tara series, and sounds

-Om Bema Tare Sendara Hri Sarva Loka Washum Kuruho
+> Om Bema Tare Sendara Hri Sarva Loka Washum Kuruho

 It is believed to be the mantra increasing your force.

+The name was proposed by [one of the team members](https://github.com/muwattalli/) and soon loved by everybody, even though [another team member](https://github.com/gmacario) is still unable to spell it correctly...

 **Copyright (C) 2017, [the Kuruho Team](https://github.com/kuruho/).
 All Rights Reserved**